entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents/Lesson 02 Student Brainstorming Guide.md

 # Student Guide: Brainstorming & GitHub Activities

 This guide provides step-by-step instructions for students participating in brainstorming activities using GitHub.
+We will be going through these basic activities in class, but you will then be assigned to continue your brainstorm and development in teh following week.

 ---